ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/kb/javascript-engine.markdown

 ---

 {PANEL: How RavenDB uses Jint}
-As mentioned before, RavenDB uses [Jint](put link here) to execute javascript code in a variety of operations.
+As mentioned before, RavenDB uses [Jint](https://github.com/sebastienros/jint) to execute JavaScript code in a variety of operations.
 In order to perform an operation, Jint receives a function to run and a single document to process, therefore, the processing context of jint is a single document and there is no "long-term" execution context, even when it may look like it, in patch operations.
 Jint engine initialization is an expansive operation, therefore, RavenDB caches Jint instances according to the user defined scripts and reuses them.